This page has annotations:

 Here, Piranesi depicts the sacred fountain grotto associated with Egeria, the water nymph thought to have advised Numa Pompilius, the second king of Rome.
 The previous view presents the fountain at a distance, in its picturesque setting, behind the Tempio delle Camene.

 In this view, Piranesi highlights the grotto’s successive interior spaces with alternating light and shade on the ceiling of the apse, drawing viewers’ eyes into the central depths of the image.
-At the same time, though, the large, pronounced caption pulls readers towards a textual source and mythic history at the image’s margin.
+At the same time, though, the large, pronounced caption directs readers towards a textual source and mythic history at the image’s margin.
 The fountain is enveloped by natural overgrowth, which hangs from the grotto and extends from the sloping ground into which it is built towards the sky.
-In the upper right, clouds and foliage that are engraved with similar strokes almost seem to merge in a place where a work of art blends into the natural landscape.
+In the upper right, clouds and foliage that are engraved with similar strokes seem to merge in a place where a work of art blends into the natural landscape.

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.